-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from well #2 with an average of 18.9ppt.
+You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in drinking water from well #2 at 16.7ppt.
 Note that Well No. 2. is currently not in use because its yield has been significantly depleted.
-These results are above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
-The MCL is set well below levels known or estimated to cause health effects.
-Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant health risk.
+This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
+Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant short term health risk.
 Your water continues to be acceptable for all uses.
 Water District No. 2 is working on a strict timetable to reduce levels below the MCL.